Mildred Constantine: Biography

-Constantine (she used her maiden name professionally) was born in 1913 in Brooklyn, New York.
+Constantine (she used her maiden name professionally) was born on June 28, 1913 in Brooklyn, New York.
 She received bachelor's and master's degrees from New York University and attended the graduate school of the National Autonomous University of Mexico.

 She worked for the College Art Association from 1931 to 1937 as an editorial assistant on the journal Parnassus.
-She met Rene d'Harnoncourt, her future boss as director of the Museum of Modern Art, while she was working in Washington, D.C. at the Office of the Coordinator of Inter-American Affairs.
+She met Rene d'Harnoncourt, her future boss as director of the Museum of Modern Art, while she was working in Washington, D.C., at the Office of the Coordinator of Inter-American Affairs.
 She also traveled to Mexico, in 1936, as part of the leftist Committee Against War and Fascism, where she developed an interest in Latin and Central American political graphics.
 A Latin American poster collection she organized was shown at the Library of Congress and later became part of the Metropolitan Museum of Art's permanent collection.

 While in Washington, she met Ralph Bettelheim, a refugee from Austria and an economist.
 They were married in 1942.

 From 1943 through 1970, Constantine worked in the architecture and design department of the Museum of Modern Art, as associate curator and later as curatorial consultant, where she helped popularize collections that were hard to categorize or had been ignored, which she called "fugitive material".
 Her 1948 exhibition Polio Posters was the museum's first devoted to causes, and included works she commissioned to help spread awareness of various social issues.